 In the situation of high speed/high volume exchanges it is possible to establish a 'session'.
-In this case the Authorization Registry checks the Authorization and sets a time or amount of exchanges-limit for the next check.
+In this case the (internal or external) Authorization Registry checks the Authorization and sets a time or amount of exchanges-limit for the next check.
 Therefore the processes can run smoothly without interruption by entities who are familiar to each other.